-Kevin Kolman (2012) Weber’s Grill Master; frequent appearances on television, radio, and the internet about all things to do with grilling; lecturer on barbecue science at Ohio State University; cooking teacher; and judge of numerous grilling competitions around the world.
+Kevin Kolman (2012 and 2013) Weber’s Grill Master; frequent appearances on television, radio, and the internet about all things to do with grilling; lecturer on barbecue science at Ohio State University; cooking teacher; and judge of numerous grilling competitions around the world.

 Ellen Koteff (2003) Executive Editor of Nation's Restaurant News; recipient of the McAllister Editorial Fellowship from the American Business Media; and former newspaper writer in Parsippany, New Jersey, and Palm Beach, Florida.